haroldolivieri/ProductList/README.md

 ● Pull to refresh feature that reloads contents of the list from the web service✅

 ● Write a UI Test❌

-I'll be happy to explain all my architecture choices and receive feedback about my code.
-Hope to hear from you soon!